 - Mash two bananas with 2 tbsp of cacao powder.

-- Spread the icing on the cooled cake and top with chopped nuts or seed.
+- Spread the icing on the cooled quinoa banana bread and top with chopped nuts or seed.

-- Enjoy within 3 days and keep in the fridge.
+- Enjoy chocolate gluten free banana bread within 3 days and keep in the fridge.

 Equipment: Blender, Oven, 8″ Baking dish and Greaseproof paper